-The diet for the people suffering from high creatinine is focused towards preserving the normal functions of the kidneys.
-It is important to take a diet that is low in protein, phosphorus and sodium.
+The diet for the people suffering from high creatinine is focused on preserving the normal functions of the kidneys.
+It is important to take a diet that is low in protein, phosphorus, and sodium.
 There are certain key points that one must keep in mind while forming a kidney diet:

 - One must limit the protein in the diet as eating more proteins can increase the amount of waste the kidneys need to remove which can lead to making them work harder

 - The sodium and added salts should be limited to the meal as they are bound to increase the blood pressure